 - 5. After shidachi completes his counterattack, turn your gaze to the left to look directly at him. - 6.
-Verify shidachi's zanshin and pivot to face the shidachi, returning to chudan. - Straighten your torso. - In a large swing bring the bokuto up to the migi jodan position. - Leaving your feet in their current positions, pivot to the left to face the shidachi.
+Verify shidachi's zanshin and pivot to face the shidachi, returning to chudan. - Straighten up from your lean. - In a large swing, bring the bokuto straight overhead as with migi jodan. - Leaving your feet in their current positions, pivot to the left to face the shidachi.
 Your left foot is now forward. - Step back with your left foot, and lower the bokuto to chudan. - 7.
 Take another step back with your left foot. - 8.
 Verify ai-chudan, then take seven circular steps to the left in order to return to center.

 - As the uchidachi returns his gaze to you, assume wakigamae while in the crouching position; exert zanshin. - 6.
-As the uchidachi pivots to face you assume a crouched chudan. - As the uchidachi swings his bokuto up, the shidachi in a large swing raises his bokuto above his head. - Using the right knee as a pivot, straighten your legs to face the uchidachi. - Assume a crouched aichudan with uchidachi. - 7.
-As the uchidachi steps back, step forward with your right foot to assume a standing aichudan. - 8.
+As the uchidachi pivots to face you assume a crouched chudan. - As the uchidachi swings his bokuto up, the shidachi in a large swing raises his bokuto above his head. - Using the right knee as a pivot, straighten your legs to face the uchidachi. - Assume a crouched aichudan with uchidachi. - As the uchidachi steps back, step forward with your right foot to assume a standing aichudan. - 8.
 Take seven circular steps to the left in order to return to center.

 - In step 2, shidachi parries with the shinogi at the monouchi.
-The point of contact between the two monouchi should be shoulder height upon parrying. - In step 4, uchidachi must strike with sutemi similar to ipponme; the torso bends slightly, kensen finishing at knee level. - In step 4 as shidachi's drops to his right knee, it should stay in line with the path along which he was stepping.
+The point of contact between the two monouchi should be shoulder height upon parrying. - In step 4 uchidachi must strike with sutemi similar to ipponme, p.22; the torso leans forward approximately 10°-15°, kensen finishing at knee level. - In step 4 as shidachi's drops to his right knee, it should stay in line with the path along which he was stepping.
 Shidachi must maintain his gaze on uchidachi during the do cut. - Shidachi's kiai ought to occur during uchidachi's, i.e., ya-toh!-h! v.s. yah!-toh!. - Step 6 must be done quickly and smoothly.

 • During step 6, it is a common error for the uchidachi to first assume wakigamae as he returns his gaze toward the shidachi, and then return the bokuto to chudan.
-This is incorrect.19 The motion to return the bokuto to chudan appears to pass through wakigamae, but the kamae itself is not taken.
+This is incorrect.
+The motion to return the bokuto to chudan appears to pass through wakigamae, but the kamae itself is not taken.

-19 All Japan Kendo Federation [2].
+All Japan Kendo Federation [2].